 All students have their own mailbox where personal mail, as well as intercampus communications, will be delivered.
-Mailbox numbers and keys are issued in the Student Mail Room during the New Student Orientation Program on move-in day.
+Mailbox numbers and combinations are issued in the Student Mail Room during the New Student Orientation Program on move-in day.
 Hours of operation for the Student Mail Room are posted outside the Mailroom.

-To ensure prompt service and to avoid errors, your mail should be addressed as follows:
+To ensure prompt service and avoid errors, your mail should be addressed as follows:

-Your Name Box #, Farrell Hall SUNY Delhi 2 Main Street -- Stop 1 Delhi, NY 13753-1144
+Your Name Box # 2 Main Street -- Stop 1 Delhi, NY 13753-1144